Immersive Small Group Tour on Vancouver Island

 Price: $6,495 per person

-Experience the road less travelled on northern Vancouver Island with this 8-day tour from Campbell River to Telegraph Cove, Alert Bay, and Port Hardy.
-Witness BC's iconic wildlife and natural beauty while connecting to the unique Indigenous cultures and history of the region.
+Experience the road less travelled on northern Vancouver Island with this 8-day guided tour from Campbell River to Telegraph Cove, Alert Bay, and Port Hardy.

 Spend an afternoon strolling the boardwalks of Telegraph Cove, a former fishing and cannery village.